temporalio/samples-go/temporal-fixtures/rainbow-statuses/README.md

 This fixuture starts few sets of workflows (`NumberOfSets`)
- - each set containing a workflow of each Status (ie. Open, Terminated, ..)
+ - each set contains a workflow of each Status (ie. Open, Terminated, ..)
  - each workflow contains custom search attributes

 Used in: